NabiilahArdini/data-visualization/quiz.md

    - [ ] Construction

 7. People who requested a loan perhaps were in dire situation and need the money immediately.
-We want to observe the data for people in `Phillippines` in year of `2015`.
-We want to analyze the `time_to_fund`, which is the time between the loan posted (`posted_time`) and the time the funding come (`funded_time`), in hourly unit.
+We want to observe the data for people in `Philippines` in year of `2015`.
+We want to analyze the `time_to_fund`, which is the time between the funding come (`funded_time`) with the time the loan posted (`posted_time`), in hourly unit.
 We will analyze the monthly mean of `time_to_fund` for each `repayment_interval`.
 Plot the data with trend line or other chart that can capture periodic data.
 Which statement below is **WRONG** based on the trend line?

    - [ ] The time to fund reach the longest time in October for Irregular repayment interval
    - [ ] The time to fund reach the longest time in June for Bullet repayment interval